Chopper1337/XeniaUpdater/README.md

 There is no guarantee of stability with the debug release.

+Debug release will have the latest features.

 If you run into any issues, message me on Discord **Chopper#4291**.
 Try provide as much info as possible, screenshot of when the issue occurred and a screenshot of the directory the updater was in and so on.

+A log file should be generated with the last error the program had, provide this if possible.

 Thanks :)